anshulsharmas/azure_kusto_vector/README.md

-# Kusto as a Vector database
+# Kusto as a Vector database (Eventhouse in Microsoft Fabric/Azure Data Explorer)

+### The following section is also applicable to [Eventhouse in Microsoft Fabric](https://learn.microsoft.com/en-us/fabric/real-time-intelligence/eventhouse)

 [Azure Data Explorer aka Kusto](https://azure.microsoft.com/en-us/products/data-explorer) is a cloud-based data analytics service that enables users to perform advanced analytics on large datasets in real-time.
 It is particularly well-suited for handling large volumes of data, making it an excellent choice for storing and searching vectors.
+Kusto is also available in

 Kusto supports a special data type called dynamic, which can store unstructured data such as arrays and properties bag.
 [Dynamic data type](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/scalar-data-types/dynamic) is perfect for storing vector values.
 You can further augment the vector value by storing metadata related to the original object as separate columns in your table.
 Kusto also supports in-built function [series_cosine_similarity_fl](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/functions-library/series-cosine-similarity-fl) to perform vector similarity searches.